danielnuriyev/engineering-blog/data-platform.md

 Each process should have the corresponding tooling and documentation.

 IMPORTANT: process is a means, not the goal.
 Processes should be reviewed and adjusted

+## Technical requirements

+To build the platform we need:
+- version control: GitHub is the default unless you have reasons to prefer other git providers or alternatives.
+- orchestration: Dagster.
+The alternative Argo, Airflow, Prefect are worse for data pipelines in my opinion but do your research.
+- query engine: depends on the cloud.
+Snowflake is cross cloud.
+Trino is an option for local development, can be deployed to any cloud but then you are responsible for it, exists in AWS as Athena.
+- IaC: pulumi is cross cloud + can deploy code to a local k8s cluster.
+- OS: your development, testing and production environments should be the same.
+Most likely you'll use docker with some Linux flavor.
+- shell languge: zsh has more programming and interactive features and is the standard on Mac.
+- programming language: Python is tha language of data.
+Use type annotations with a linter.
+Since version 3.12 it can even run OS threads in parallel using `interpreters` module.
+But it is relatively slow even when using modules implemented in C. Nevertheless usually multi-step pipeline that pipe large amounts of data lose performance in other places.
+- execution envoronment: k8s.
+Each cloud has its implementation.
+Use Docker Desktop or `kind` for local development.
+- CICD: if you use GitHUb, use GitHub Action Runners.
+- cloud: AWS is the oldest and mostly used.
+Google and Azure may be good due to the ecosystem of their tools with integrated 'AI'.
+- communication: Slack unless you have reasons to prefer something else.
+- data exploration tools depend on your data scientists and the cloud.
+I have found cloud based notebooks useful.
+Especially combined with Dask or Spark.
+The implementation of Spark also depends on the cloud or on the desire and budget to use DataBricks.
+- data catalog + visualization depend on the cloud.
+For AWS it is better to used your own or paid DataHub + Tableau.